tcarland/CDH-Kerberos-Centrify/README.md

 There are a few options for configuring Kerberos in CDH with Centrify, but certainly the path of least resistance is to allow Cloudera Manager to manage the creation and deletion of all service principals via the Kerberos Wizard.
 For this to work as designed with Centrify, a few minor changes to Cloudera's kerberos scripts are needed.

-This project provides modified CDH scripts for supporting use of Centrify by Cloudera Manager 5.12 (and 13) and the Kerberos Wizard.
+This project provides modified cloudera scripts for supporting use of Centrify in Cloudera Manager's Kerberos Wizard, tested against versions 5.12 through 5.15.

 The needed script changes result from the following issues:

  * MIT Kerberos tools (kinit, etc) do not work with Centrify.
- * Centrify's LDAP tools do not work with CDH's openldap usage.
+ * Centrify's LDAP tools do not work with CDH's *openldap* usage.

 #### Installation